Kepler–Poinsot polyhedron: Euler characteristic

 does not always hold.
 Schläfli held that all polyhedra must have χ = 2, and he rejected the small stellated dodecahedron and great dodecahedron as proper polyhedra.
 This view was never widely held.

-A modified form of Euler's formula, using density ($D$) of the vertex figures ($d_v$) and faces ($d_f$) was given by Arthur Cayley, and holds both for convex polyhedra (where the correction factors are all 1), and the Kepler–Poinsot polyhedra:
+A modified form of Euler's formula, using density (D) of the vertex figures (d_{v}) and faces (d_{f}) was given by Arthur Cayley, and holds both for convex polyhedra (where the correction factors are all 1), and the Kepler–Poinsot polyhedra: